hafriedlander/SmallDogBig/README.md

 - realesrgan is middle
 - swinir is much slower, gives the most details
 - hat gives the best results on real photos, but is often worse than realesrgan or swinir on synthetic images
-- edt is an alternative to hat
+- edt is an alternative to hat - very similar (although not quite as good) on real photos, but much faster
 - The x2 versions scale to x2 instead of x4 before processing.
 They're faster, but otherwise worse

-You will need at least 6GB of VRAM for HAT.
-The other upscalers should work in 4GB.
+You will need at least 6GB of VRAM most upscalers.
+You can try setting a smaller bg_tile for 4GB.

 You can adjust face correction with --w {adjust} which is 0-1.
 - 0 gives more correction at the expense of accuracy